Business vs Management: What’s the Difference?

 What Does a Business Degree Cover?

-The Business (or Business Administration) track typically emphasizes the internal operations of an organization.
+The Business (or Business Administration) track typically emphasises the internal operations of an organisation.
 Key learning areas include:

 - Financial analysis